jrroman/EvergreenWiki/Spawn-Hosts.md

 ### Spawning a Host

 Visit `/spawn` to view the spawn hosts control panel.
-Click on "Spawn Host" and choose the distro you want to spawn.
+Click on "Spawn Host" and choose the distro you want to spawn, and hoose the key you'd like to use (or provide a new one).

 Alternately, for a task that ran on a distro where spawning is enabled, you willl see a "Spawn..." link on its task page.
 Clicking it will pre-populate the spawn host page with a request to spawn a host of that distro, along with the option to fetch binaries and artifacts associated with the task (this can also be performed manually; see [fetch](https://github.com/evergreen-ci/evergreen/wiki/Using-the-Command-Line-Tool#fetch) in the evergreen command line tool documentation.